faenrandir/a_careful_examination/documents/science/april-1910-PQT-statement-misconstrued.md

     Beneath the statement, Perego includes the names of the First Presidency (which indicates that they signed the statement).

+    [*update: In personal communication, Ugo said his slide was based on information from [Evolution and Mormonism](http://www.signaturebooks.com/product/evolution-and-mormonism-a-quest-for-understanding/) by Meldrum, Jeffery, and Peterson.
+Before my communication with him, he said he had already altered his slide and presentation, mostly focusing on the counterargument presented after the evidence section for why the 1910 PQT statement should be seen as a qualifier for the 1909 First Presidency Statement.*]

-Was the April 1910 statement issued by the First Presidency?
-Does the statement even reflect the views of the First Presidency at that time?
+**Was the April 1910 statement issued by the First Presidency?
+Does the statement even reflect the views of the First Presidency at that time?**

 I will present a summary of the evidence (with some personal extensions), first compiled by R. Gary Shapiro [here](https://ndbf.blogspot.com/2006/05/mormonism-and-evolution-authoritative.html).
 Please read Shapiro's complete post for a few details which I have left out here.